tisan-das/tisan-das.github.io/_posts/2023-06-04-Intro-to-Design-Pattern.md

 published: true
 ---

 Design patterns are the blueprints of commonly encountered problems in software design and architecture.
-Each pattern provides a template tailored to solve a specific type of problem with a specific intent.
-Here we would explore only on the design patterns of object oriented problems, however, it's to be noted there's a complete different set of patterns for different aspects like concurrent, distributed programming and real-time programming.
+Each pattern provides a template tailored to solve a specific type of problem with a specific intent. here, in this blogpost, we would explore on some of the preliminary design patterns with the intention of creating a WYSIWYG(What-You-See-Is-What-You-Get) editor.
+It's to be noted there's a complete different set of patterns for different aspects like concurrent, distributed programming and real-time programming.
 Design pattersn from object oriented programming perspective provides a way of communicating classes and objects that are customized to solve a gneric design problem in a particular context.
-Here in this blogpost, we would explore on some of the preliminary design patterns with the intention of creating a WYSIWYG(What-You-See-Is-What-You-Get) editor.

 Let's start with the design aspect of WYSIWYG editor:
 - Formatting: How the text and graphics are going to be arranged?